The Benefit cap

 Universal Credit will be paid monthly, on the same date each month.
 If you are making a new claim for Universal Credit, you can ask for an advance to help you budget in the first month.
 Speak to your work coach at the Job Centre when you receive your first appointment for more information.

 What is Radian doing to prepare?

 We have increased the size of the benefits team.
 We are also working hard to keep residents informed, and we are looking at how we can support people to go online.
-We are looking to increase the dates on which we allow direct debit payments and we’re keeping a close eye on the plans for Universal Credit, which are still changing slightly.
+We have increased the dates on which we allow direct debit payments and we’re keeping a close eye on the plans for Universal Credit, which are changing all the time.